Washington Nationals tap Dominican Republic pipeline

 Difo was terrific at Hagerstown in 2014, but was already 22 years old.
 A top prospect who has been with an organization for four years, as Difo had at the time, normally will be playing at a higher level by age 22.

 But Difo made up for lost time after 2014.
-In late 2015, the Nats had called him up.
+In late 2015, the Nats called him up.
 He had a longer sniff of major league baseball in 2016, and last year played in 132 games, batting .272.
 When the Nats are fully healthy, he’s a utility infielder due to the quality of the top players.
 But after more than 200 big league games, it seems clear that Difo is a starting caliber player.

 Neither Severino nor Difo is ever likely to be a star, though.
 The first prospective star to emerge from the Nats’ new academy was outfielder Victor Robles.
 He’s a classic “five tool” player (excels in hitting, hitting for power, running, fielding, and throwing) who has consistently made top 20 major league prospect lists the past few years.